Nathan-Nesbitt/Minecraft_AI/README.md

 # Minecraft_AI
 An API that connects to the Minecraft Education edition platform allowing users to generate machine learning and AI models that can predict and manipulate the game.
+The purpose of this project was to education and introduce machine learning concepts to high schoolers.
+As a team we wanted to achieve our goal while still keeping the fun and creative aspects that the Minecraft world brings.
+Minecraft Education team B has made a tool that helps the users and developers connect, communicate, and analyze while navigating the Minecraft education world.

 ## Team
 The members of Minecraft Education B are as follows: